TRaSH-Guides/Guides/docs/Notifiarr/Quick-Start.md

 ![!dn-invite-bot-discord](images/dn-invite-bot-discord.png)

 1. Select the server the bot should join.
-1. Click on `Authorize` to approve.
+1. Click on `Continue` to approve.

 !!! note
-    You have to be an administrator of the Discord channel to invite bots.
-Make sure the bot has permissions to post.

-??? summary "Bot Setup Help"
-    Right click on your server > Server Settings > Roles

-    If you have a Bot role you can skip this, otherwise click the + next to ROLES

-    Name the role Bot and scroll down to Text Permissions.

-    Enable `Send Messages`, `Embed Links` & `Add Reactions`

-    Go back to your server, right click on the Media Bot and assign the role of Bot
+    Check [Discord Permissions](/Notifiarr/Discord-Permissions/) for information which permissions the bot needs.

 #### Reactions

-Here we will setup the Discord Notifier reactions(emoji's) that will be shown during a playback in plex, or during a download/import in Sonarr/Radarr.
+Here we will setup the Notifiarr reactions(emoji's) that will be shown during a playback in plex, or during a download/import in Sonarr/Radarr.

 ![dn-reaction-1](images/dn-reaction-1.png)![dn-reaction-2](images/dn-reaction-2.png)